What is hypnobirthing?

 There will be a few relaxation sessions throughout the day.
 This is such a lovely chance for you to chill out and spend time bonding with your baby.
 Birth partners join in too….it’s often the first time they’ve given themselves time to relax and everyone loves it!
 We’ll have breaks for drinks and snacks throughout (I remember what it is like to be permanently hungry when pregnant!), and a lunch break.

-What do I need to bring to the hypnobirthing course
+What do I need to bring to the group hypnobirthing course

 I encourage you to bring a pillow or cushion and a blanket.
 This is to make sure you can get nice and comfy for the relaxation sessions.
 Other than that, just bring yourselves and your lunch.
-There is a shop and several pubs nearby so you are able to go and purchase lunch locally if you prefer.
+There are shops and a pub nearby so you are able to go and purchase lunch locally if you prefer.
 Drinks and snacks will be provided.

 What happens after the course?